cloudera-labs/cdp-tf-quickstarts/README.md

 To expose an additional variable from any of the modules the process below can be followed.
 We use the [`freeipa_instance_type`](https://github.com/cloudera-labs/terraform-cdp-modules/tree/main/modules/terraform-cdp-deploy#input_freeipa_instance_type) variable from the terraform-cdp-deploy as an example to illustrate the steps.

 1. Update the `variables.tf` file in the cloud specific root module with the variable declaration.
-Note that we give a default value of `null` to make this variable options.
+Note that we give a default value of `null` to make this variable optional.

     ```hcl
     variable "freeipa_instance_type" {